awochna/breaker/README.md

 * `Breaker.reset/1` sets the breaker's status to closed, allowing network flow.

 You probably don't want to make use of `Breaker.trip/1` and `Breaker.reset/1` because the breaker's status will be recalculated after a request and override what you've manually set.
-This could be useful to push through a request, even to a service that is down or unhealthy.

 ## Configuration ##